Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 Managing Permissions

-The permissions of the roadmap are controlled via Office 365 groups.
-Office 365 can create a new group for your roadmap or you can choose an existing group.
+The permissions of the roadmap are controlled via Microsoft 365 groups.
+Microsoft 365 can create a new group for your roadmap or you can choose an existing group.

 You can choose from groups in which you are the group owner.
 All members of the group are able to edit the entire roadmap.